SulemanTanveer/LegalDocumentSearchEngine/README.md

 2. make sure that you have all the dependencies that a web project might need.
 Like Tomcat server etc.
 3. don't forget to place all the JAR files provided in the repository (WEB-INF -> lib).
 4. make sure that you have changed the path of folder named "Court Decision" that contains .pdf files.
 These files are acting as a database.
 All of the queries are mapped on those files and after processing all of the IR techniques, best match document is shown to the user.
 5. make sure you are connected to the internet and disabled the firewall.
-As enabling firewall may cause dependencies issues.# LegalDocSearchEngine
+As enabling firewall may cause dependencies issues.